xivind/velo-supervisor-2000/README.md

 - ... and much more

 **Planned for v0.3.0**
-- Banner to display more than seven days since update from Strava

 **v0.2.0**
 - Configured program to run in Docker
+- Display banner if last pull from Strava hasnt happened in a while

 **v0.1.0**
 - Running version of program (bugs are present)